SaltyGoo/saltygoo.github.io/class/mu_wizard2.md

 <summary><b>75.
 Lisamarie's Note On Transportation</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Cover and pages are pink.
 Extremely complex calculations.*
 - You can cast spells silently, but it takes an extra round.
-- By focusing 10 minutes, you can teleport 1 foot for each time you've studied this book.
+- By focusing 10 minutes, you can teleport 1 foot per time you've studied this book.
 - Roll 1D4, you gain the following spell: 1.
 [Blink](/2020/11/13/blink/), 2.
 [Project Self](/2020/11/13/project-self/), 3.
 [Revisitation](/2020/11/13/revisitation/), 4.
 [Teleportation](/2020/11/13/teleportation/)
 ###### *From Princess and Pioneers's [Telemage](https://princesses-and-pioneers.tumblr.com/post/183711068718/telemancer)!*
 </details>